doctorandrewbrown/bridgendphysics-wireframes/README.md

 ## UX Design

-UX design was guided by the "five planes of UX" approach.
-The five planes of strategy, scope, structure, skeleton and surface as they relate to the current project are detailed below.
+UX design was guided by the "five planes of UX" methodology.
+The five planes as they relate to the current project are detailed below.

 ### Strategy